GSA/digitalgov.gov/content/posts/2015-08-18-trends-on-tuesday-the-rise-in-mobile-addicts.md

 Government agencies building mobile apps should consider their users&#8217; needs and if their application is truly something Mobile Addicts, Super Users or even Regular Users would use frequently, to justify the development and maintenance support expenses compared to a mobile-optimized website.

-There are [places in government where it makes sense to build apps](https://www.WHATEVER/2015/07/01/planning-with-a-purpose-3-reasons-why-agencies-created-native-apps/), but as you can see from this data, much of the mobile app usage hype is driven by a small subset of addicted users, in only a few small genres of applications, like messaging, social and games, where government generally doesn&#8217;t work. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Internet-addict-in-bed-sleeping-with-digital-pad-or-tablet-OcusFocus-iStock-Thinkstock-520884983.jpg" alt="Internet addict in bed sleeping with digital pad or tablet" %}
+There are [places in government where it makes sense to build apps](https://www.WHATEVER/2015/07/01/planning-with-a-purpose-3-reasons-why-agencies-created-native-apps/), but as you can see from this data, much of the mobile app usage hype is driven by a small subset of addicted users, in only a few small genres of applications, like messaging, social and games, where government generally doesn&#8217;t work. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Internet-addict-in-bed-sleeping-with-digital-pad-or-tablet-OcusFocus-iStock-Thinkstock-520884983.jpg" alt="Internet addict in bed sleeping with digital pad or tablet" caption="" >}}